Darebin BUG has been involved in these projects in the last couple of years:

 - advocating for the installation of the contra-flow bike lane in Tyler Street, Preston, an idea that originated with the BUG

-- proposing and advocating for the construction of the Great Western Shimmy, the longest shimmy route in Melbourne, recently completed by Council
+- proposing and advocating for the construction of the Great Western Shimmy, the longest shimmy route in Melbourne, completed by Darebin Council

 - working with Darebin Council to ensure the retention of the High Street bike lanes, between the Junction and Bell Street, as part of the Junction Urban Master Plan (JUMP) project

-- working with Darebin Council to bring about the installation of a bike path over the Miller Street kerb outstand, west of the Junction, to provide safer access to the Junction and Dundas Street
+- working with Darebin Council to bring about the installation of a bike path over the Miller Street kerb, to provide safer access to the Junction and Dundas Street

 In 2014, Darebin BUG initiated a project to partner with Darebin Council to fund the installation of a solar-powered bike counter (the first in the Southern Hemisphere) on St Georges Road path (live count data).

 Prior to this, the BUG successfully campaigned on behalf of cyclists to achieve:

 - removal of the St Georges Road roundabout and installation of bike lanes and signals – a $5.1 million project

 - a tripling of the Darebin Council bike budget the inclusion in the Darebin Bike Plan of a range of projects that will enhance cycling in Darebin